 Have you ever asked yourself, Where is the best Caribbean island to retire cheap?
 Well, many people would say Dominica.
 The ‘Nature Island’ of the Caribbean offers sandy beaches, tropical weather, a variety of entertainment options, and a low cost of living.

-Yes, the cost of living in Dominica is relatively low when compared to the US, the UK, and other islands in the Caribbean.
+Yes, the cost of living in Dominica is relatively low, meaning Dominica is one of the most affordable islands to retire to when compared to the US, the UK, and other islands in the Caribbean.
 For example, in the capital city of Rosseau, the cost of renting can start from as low as $200 per month for a one-bedroom apartment outside the city center.

 Dominica also offers excellent tax benefits.
 For example, residents do not pay wealth tax, gift tax, inheritance tax, or capital gains tax.
-In terms of medical care, Dominica offers public and private health care.
+In terms of Dominica healthcare, the government offers public and private health care.

-Dominica’s citizenship by investment program is one of the most affordable CBI programs in the Caribbean, with the minimum investment starting from $100,000.
-To learn more, check out our Ultimate Guide to Dominica Citizenship by Investment.
+Dominica’s citizenship by investment program is one of the most affordable CBI programs in the Caribbean, with the minimum investment starting from $200,000.

 Take a look at our Dominica Citizenship Ultimate Guide by local experts

-The Dominican Republic is known for its beaches, resorts, and golf, and often ranks high on the list of best places to retire in the Caribbean.
+The Dominican Republic is a Caribbean destination known for its idyllic beaches, affordable resorts, and having many of the best things to do in the Caribbean.
+The Caribbean retirement haven often ranks high on the list of best places to retire in the Caribbean.
 The nation offers plenty of cultural and recreational activities with its museums, festivals, water sports, and local cuisine and food availability.

 To retire in the Dominican Republic, you can apply for a Pensionado Visa, a residence permit issued to a pensioner or retired foreigner looking to reside in the country during their retirement years.
 The visa requirements include the following:

-Additionally, Grenada offers a citizenship by investment program that allows foreign retirees to obtain citizenship by making a qualifying investment in the country’s economy.
-To learn more, visit our guide to Grenada Citizenship by Investment.
+Additionally, Grenada offers a citizenship by investment program that allows foreign retirees to obtain citizenship by making a qualifying investment of $235,000 in the country’s economy.

 Take a look at our Grenada Citizenship Ultimate Guide by local experts